BPI Certification

 The Interstate Renewable Energy Council (IREC) is a standard-setting and credentialing body that provides accreditation to individuals and organizations that provide high-quality job training in the building performance, energy efficiency, and renewable energy sectors.

-The IREC’s credential program offers clean energy job training providers the opportunity to set their programs apart from their peers, but there is a reason it is given out sparingly.
+IREC’s credential program offers clean energy job training providers the opportunity to set their programs apart from their peers, but there is a reason it is given out sparingly.
 Applicants must go through a rigorous application process and meet extremely high standards to successfully obtain accreditation.

 Specifically, IREC Accreditation requires applicants to demonstrate that their training programs:

-• prepare students for a defined job,
+• prepare students for a defined job

-• are engaging for their students,
+• are engaging for their students

-• have a successful track record of delivery,
+• have a successful track record of delivery

-• ensure an effective instructor-to-student ratio,
+• ensure an effective instructor-to-student ratio

-• put systems in place for continuous improvement,
+• put systems in place for continuous improvement

-• are responsive to changes in the industry,
+• are responsive to changes in the industry

 • comply with all other Credential Program policies outlined in the IREC Handbook